Samolus Amazon Sword

 Please wait a few minutes

-The cultivar 'Tropica' not only remains much lower than other Echinodorus grisebachii forms such as 'Parviflorus' and 'Amazonicus' but also grows much slower.
-It also needs more light than these.
-For a healthy growth, good nutrient supply, also through the substrate, and CO2 addition are recommendable.
-The favourable temperatures are about 22-28 °C. The plant is mostly delivered in its emersed (terrestrial) form that grows considerably faster than under water.
-Planted into the aquarium, it will develop its shorter submerged foliage while the old emersed leaves gradually decay and can be removed then.
+The variety 'Tropica' not only stays smaller, but also grows much slower under water than other Echinodorus grisebachii forms such as 'Parviflorus' and 'Amazonicus'.
+The light requirement is moderate.
+For healthy growth, a good supply of nutrients, also via the substrate, and CO2 addition is recommended.
+The favourable temperature range is around 22-28 °C. The plant is usually supplied in the terrestrial form (emersed form), which grows larger and faster than submerged.
+In the aquarium, the shorter submerged leaves then sprout, while the old emersed leaves gradually turn yellow and can be removed.

 With its small size, Echinodorus grisebachii 'Tropica' is an excellent solitary plant in nano aquariums and contrasts with finely textured plants.
 In larger tanks it fits well into the foreground and looks nice as a loose group of few plants.